 Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you.
 Learn more

-What is your secret for getting out of bed early?
+Stop wasting those minutes in bed!
+Stop waking up feeling awful.
+Do you have a secret for getting out of bed early?
 Or are you here searching for a way to muster up the get-up?
 After polling the internet, these are the top-voted ways people jump out of bed immediately every morning.

 1. Don’t Overthink It